m0canu1/sas/ssd/ssd-gestire-eventi.md

 		else Estensione 1a
 			Organizzatore -> Sistema : 1a.1. scegliEvento(evento)
 			Sistema --> Organizzatore : evento
-		else Eccezione 1a.1
+		else Eccezione 1a.1a
-			'Organizzatore -> Sistema : 1a.1 scegliEvento(evento)
+			'Organizzatore -> Sistema : 1a.1a scegliEvento(evento)
-			Sistema --> Organizzatore : 1a.1a errore evento terminato
+			Sistema --> Organizzatore : 1a.1a.1 errore evento terminato
 			destroy Sistema
+        else Eccezione 1a.1b
-			Sistema --> Organizzatore : 1a.1b errore evento non di proprietà destroy Sistema
+			Sistema --> Organizzatore : 1a.1b.1 errore evento non di proprietà destroy Sistema
 	end
 	else Estensione 1b